Our Care

 motherhood is a journey…

-well woman and pre-pregnancy care
+well person and pre-pregnancy care

 Pregnant people are not our only clients!
 We encourage people to visit us before pregnancy, as this provides another opportunity to get to know us.
 We offer health assessments, education, gynecological care, blood work, nutritional counseling, vitamin or herbal/holistic supplements and the establishment of a healthier pre-pregnancy lifestyle.